Office of Youth Empowerment

 Youth directed programming allows young people to become self-advocates, support their peers, educate the community, and fully engage in their own individual goals as well as systems change.
 At OYE, we believe youth are the experts in their own experiences, and can shape the way our system serves families involved with child welfare throughout the state.

 "I had always wanted to find a way to help others who shared my same fate.
 By joining this movement supporting youth and children in care, I was finally able to make a difference.
 I felt like I was part of a greater purpose."

 Angel Gonzales-Former Foster Youth

 Facing Foster Care in Alaska

 A youth-driven statewide nonprofit that addresses the complex needs of foster youth throughout Alaska.
 FFCA consists of youth advocacy and mentoring programs that focus on the effective support, guidance and engagement of Alaska foster youth ages 15-24.
 FFCA works to ensure that our youth members develop essential skills and competencies in education, employment, housing and financial security, emotional resiliency, decision making, and interpersonal communication.
 FFCA programs include a Youth Leadership Board, peer support/leadership training, foster care education & advocacy, laptop distribution and youth representation on foster care coalitions.

 The Bureau professionally trains foster youth in facilitation, public speaking, leadership skills and training skills and coordinates foster youth presentations for child welfare staff, caregivers, legal parties and the community.
 Trainings offer expert knowledge of “lived” systems experiences and approaches to improving child welfare at the direct service and systematic levels.

-Amanda Metivier is Associate Director of OYE, and Sarah Redmon serves as Project Coordinator.
-Amanda and Sarah both have, “lived experience,” in the system and a wealth of experience engaging foster youth to build social capital.
+Marissa Sweet is the Education and Training Voucher Program Coordinator, and Sarah Redmon serves as Project Coordinator for OYE.
+Marissa and Sarah both have, “lived experience,” in the system and a wealth of experience engaging foster youth to build social capital.